eduventuring-commits/morphology-playground/README.md

       setStatus();
     }

-    // For your rule: only show affixes that COULD make a real word for this base (individually). function allowedPrefixSet(){
+    // Only show affixes that appear in at least one Word Key word for this base. function allowedPrefixSet(){
       const set = new Set(comboData.combos.map(c => c.pref || ""));
       set.add("");